A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Theory

 \section{Theory}

-Recently, Schammer et al. proposed a novel transport theory for highly correlated electrolytes.\cite{schammer2020theory} It captures the cell dynamics of electrochemical devices on a macro-scale, \emph{e.g.} in the electroneutral bulk,\cite{schammer2020theory} but also for strong electrostatic correlations in crowded environments, \emph{e.g.} in the electrochemical double layer (EDL).\cite{schammer2021role,Hoffmann2018} Here, we apply this framework outlined in great detail in Ref.~\citenum{schammer2020theory} and focus on the transport parameters.
+Recently, Schammer et al. proposed a novel transport theory for highly correlated electrolytes.\cite{schammer2020theory} It captures the cell dynamics of electrochemical devices on a macro-scale, \emph{e.g.} in the electroneutral bulk,\cite{schammer2020theory} but also for strong electrostatic correlations in crowded environments, \emph{e.g.} in the electrochemical double layer (EDL).\cite{schammer2021role,Hoffmann2018} The focal quantity in this modeling framework is the Helmholtz free energy, which incorporates the material-specific properties, and determines the description of the system in the form of constitutive equations.
+Here, we apply the framework outlined in great detail in Ref.~\citenum{schammer2020theory} and focus on the transport parameters.

 We structure this theory part as follows.
-First, in \cref{sec:intro_theory}, we briefly summarize how the transport parameters are defined in our framework.
+First, in \cref{sec:intro_theory}, we briefly summarize how the flux densities are defined in different internal reference frames.
 We put emphasis on the dominant conservation laws and resulting constraints appearing in strongly correlated electrolytes, which reduce the number of independent parameters, and on the frame-dependence of the transport parameters.
-In the next two sections, we describe two different reference frames based on different choices for the drift velocity.
+This is followed by two sections in which we focus on two different reference frames.
 In \cref{sec:mass_description}, we outline the canonical approach where the center-of-mass motion is used as drift velocity.
 In \cref{sec:VolBasedDescription}, we discuss an alternative description based on the volume motion.
-Finally, in \cref{sec:frame_transformation}, we show how to transform between the two reference frames.
+In \cref{sec:frame_transformation}, we show how to transform between reference frames.
+Finally, in \cref{sec:transference_number}, we focus on transference numbers and their reference frame dependence.

+To facilitate the readability of this theory section, we provide a list of symbols at the end of the manuscript.